Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Background

 Our results are phrased in terms of the Hausdorff distance between compact subsets of $\C$.
-The space of non-empty compact subsets of $\C$ equipped with the Hausdorff distance is a complete metric space [\cite{barnsley} Chapter II].
-For a bounded sequence $\{ S_n \}_n$ of compact sets define the sets
+The space of non-empty compact subsets of $\C$ equipped with the Hausdorff distance is a complete metric space \cite[Chapter II]{barnsley}.
+For a bounded sequence $\{ S_n \}_n$ of non-empty compact sets define the sets